G-Node/python-odml2/docs/tut_intro.rst

 Basic document properties
 -------------------------

-Each *odML 2* document has a set basic attributes which provide additional information.
+Each *odML 2* document has a set of basic attributes which provide additional information.
 Some of those are read-only and automatically set to a certain value.
 The attribute `location` for example is set when a document is loaded or saved, it is always none for newly created documents.